All posts

 Sources: BLS JOLTS, October 2024; BucketList Rewards; Paychex; GEM Journal

-Healthcare stands out.
+Healthcare stands out (see our full healthcare turnover rate breakdown).
 Replacing a single registered nurse costs roughly $56,300 when you account for recruiting, credentialing, training, and lost productivity during the vacancy.
 Physician replacement can exceed $500,000 due to the revenue lost while the position sits empty.
 Source: American Medical Association

 Where the money actually goes